Sylar257/Single-Shot-Detection-project/README.md

 - - # README

-    When people first started with Object Detection Task, the idea was to complete the task in two stages:
+    When people first started with Object Detection Task(R-CNN series), the idea was to complete the task in two stages:

     * propose interesting regions to perform detection
     * and actually detect within the proposed regions